scottopell/emerging-tech-haskell/sample_haskell_proposal.md

-# Course Repository

-Students/faculty will maintain a list of CS 39000-EME acceptable courses on GitHub at [PurdueCS/courses](https://github.com/purduecs/courses).
-This repo will be initially set up and maintained by Prof. Dunsmore, Scott Opell and Alec Gorge.

-Each course will layout the pass/fail grading criteria as well as the timetable for lectures, assignments and projects.

-If a student cannot find a desired course in the CS 39000-EME repository, he/she can add a new course through GitHub's pull-request system.
-This suggested addition can then be reviewed by selected faculty or students.

-The courses in the repository will be indexed by complexity and subject for easy identification of interesting subjects by students.

-## Course creation based on a existing course

-Good candidates for creating a new CS 39000-EME course are courses from other repuitable schools that have all the lecture slides, assignments and book recommendations available online.

-The easiest way to find some of these is to look at Prakhar Srivastav's [Awesome Courses repository](https://github.com/prakhar1989/awesome-courses) on GitHub.
-It is a community maintained repository of "awesome university courses for learning Computer Science":

-> There is a lot of hidden treasure lying within university pages scattered across the internet.
-This list is an attempt to bring to light those awesome courses which make their high-quality material i.e. assignments, lectures, notes, readings & examinations available online for free.

-The sample course below is heavily based on a course found on Prakhar's repository.

-## Multiple students taking the same course

-Group work should not just be allowed but encouraged!
-Students taking these courses will already be self-motiviated and all projects during the course can then be completed in pairs.
-Working in groups on self-directed courses will help students stick to the timetable and promote discussion about the subject.
-This discussion will lead to better understanding of the subject material.

-# Sample proposal for CS 39000-EME: Haskell
+# Emerging Tech: Haskell

 Haskell is a high-level, purely functional programming language with a strong static type system and elegant mathematical underpinnings.
 It is being increasingly used in industry by organizations such as Facebook, AT&T, and NASA, along with several financial firms.
 This course explores the joys of functional programming, using Haskell as a vehicle.
 In the first part of the course, you will learn to use Haskell to easily and conveniently write practical programs.
 The last couple of weeks will consist of several special topics that explore advanced features of Haskell.

-This course is almost entirely [http://www.seas.upenn.edu/~cis194/](http://www.seas.upenn.edu/~cis194/) but has been reformated and adjusted for independant study.
+This course is almost entirely [http://www.seas.upenn.edu/~cis194/](http://www.seas.upenn.edu/~cis194/) but has been reformatted and adjusted for independent study.

 ## Course Repository

 This course and many others are available at [PurdueCS/courses](https://github.com/purduecs/courses).

 ## Plan of study

-This course is self-led and should follow this plan for new topics and homeworks.
+This course is self-led and should follow this plan for new topics and homework assignments.

 Each homework is due (turned in via email to advisor) by the start of the following week unless otherwise noted.